 Q13.
-Are you40 or any members of your household likely to need their own pitch/plot in Guildford borough in the next 5 years?
+Are you or any members of your household likely to need their own pitch/plot in Guildford borough in the next 5 years?

-House hold Relationship to the respondent or yourself Age Estimate year required Type of accommodation required Is the household registered on a site waiting list or housing register?
+House hold Relationship to the respondent or yourself Age Estimate year accommodation required Is the household registered on a site waiting list or housing register?
 Where is the accommodation required Why is the accommodation required?
 Do you have a family or employment connection to Have you stopped travelling permanently?

-What is your preference?
 Housing list (Yes/No) Site list (Yes/No) What is your preference? this area?
 Yes/No

 Example Myself, son and daughter-in-law etc 21 2017 B -add pitch/plot/ caravan/mobile home/bungalow/ house/transit etc No Yes Leatherhead Overcrowded/ doubled up/ getting married/ leaving home etc Yes - work and family

 1

 2

 3

 4

 5

 6

 7

 8